Cuppixx/Cuppixx.github.io/README.md

 ##### Overview

-_A brief description of the project (2-3 sentences), highlighting the purpose, goals, and key features._
+_Ridiculous Coding is an asset I forked to expand upon.
+It adds flashy and ridiculous visual effects, as well as an XP system, to the Godot engine.
+The asset is designed to make the coding process more engaging and fun, offering numerous customization options to allow users to adjust the level of ridiculousness to suit their preferences._

 ##### Key Contributions

 - _Solo development on my fork._
-- _Fixing existing problems like the state of buttons not getting loaded on startup._
+- _I fixed a few known issues, such as the state of buttons not being loaded on startup._
-- _Developed and added an extensive settings menu._
+- _I developed and added an extensive settings menu._
-- _Added new and requested features._
+- _I added new features and settings based on user requests._

+Overall, all my contributions were aimed at transforming the asset into my own version, allowing as many users as possible to use the addon and toggle various settings to tailor the plugin to their preferences.
+Feedback on the original plugin indicated that some users were reluctant to use it due to specific settings, implementations, visuals, or sounds they didn't like.
+As a result, I reworked and recreated the asset.

+This project was also my very first Godot asset, and thanks to the documentation and my quick understanding of how Godot assets work, it provided an easy and smooth introduction to Godot development.

 ##### Challenges & Solutions